kurtteichman/resident-dashboard/README.md

 });
 ```

-Radiologist data will come in an array of objects pertaining to a radiologist
+Radiologist data will come in an array of objects pertaining to a radiologist.

 The array object will be of the form:

 ```